OCD Therapy in Los Angeles

 This Isn't What People Think OCD Is

-When most people hear "OCD," they picture color-coded closets and alphabetized shelves.
-But that's not what you're dealing with.
-Real OCD involves intrusive thoughts that feel unbearable and rituals you can't seem to stop, even when you know they don't make sense.
+When most people hear "OCD," they picture color-coded closets.
+Real OCD involves intrusive thoughts that feel unbearable and rituals you can't stop, even when you know they don't make sense.

 You might be here because: